AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 1. Log in to your Brand Portal tenant.
 By default, the **[!UICONTROL Files]** view opens which contains all the published assets and folders.

-1. Select the assets or folders that you want to share, or navigate to the **[!UICONTROL Collections]** view to share the collections that you have created.
+1. Select the assets or folders to share, or navigate to the **[!UICONTROL Collections]** view to share the collections that you have created.

    ![select-multiple-assets](assets/select-assets-new.png)